-If we refer to the AMA Quality Seal, the usage of parts of the information sources are changing significantly (see Figure 3): Internet, consumer protection organizations, peer groups, and publication in journals are the most important sources for this purpose.
-For both purposes, social media and mobile apps (the latest technologies) are usually not used to acquire information about these topics which definitely does not imply that no information about e.g. food is spread.
-This sharing of information is not for the purpose to get better informed about food.
-"Entertaining" food information - like pictures of the last meal - are spread on a regular basis by users.
+Concerning information usage about the AMA Seal, the sources are significantly different compared to information use in respect to food in general: Internet, consumer protection organizations, peer groups, and publication in journals are in the case of the AMA Seal the most important sources for this purpose.
+For both purposes, social media and mobile apps (the latest technologies) are usually not used to acquire information about these topics.
+However, this fact does not imply that no information about e.g. food is spread.
+Sharing of food related information is not for the purpose to get better informed about food.
+"Entertaining" food information - like pictures of the last meal - are spread on a regular basis by users themselves (in the Internet termed as "food porn").